Trade Secrets: Epoxy waste with expert David Johnson

 The rudder blank started life as laminations of Spruce, Mahogany and Western Red Cedar, glued with epoxy, shaped and sheathed in 300g/m.sq glass cloth.

 I built a new rudder to replace one I had made in a similar fashion 10 years previously, but with a thinner foil section.
-Examining the old rudder after all that time racing, and being left on the boat, there was hardly a mark on it, with no signs of moisture entering the timber core.
+We scrutinized the old rudder, which had weathered all that racing and time left on the boat.
+To our surprise, it bore hardly a mark and showed no signs of moisture seeping into its timber core.
 A great testament to wood/composite construction and its lifespan.

 I suppose I can burn the waste timber and shavings in the winter, but I looked closely at the other waste, pots, mixing sticks, roller trays, rollers, brushes, plastic squeegees and of course gloves.

 I remembered my days in production Glass Fibre boat building, and recalled how we used to weigh the scrap bin at the end of the week, containing cured waste polyester resin, dry glass fibre, and cured laminate flashing from the trimming process.
 We weighed the scrap simply because, within it was raw material wastage, and importantly the labour content to manufacture it.
-At that time little thought was taken that all this scrap would end in landfill.
+At that time, we gave little thought to the fact that all this scrap would end up in a landfill.

 I consider myself frugal when working with epoxy, with experience I have come to know just how much mixed resin/hardener/filler I need to undertake the work I have planned, it’s amazing how much work a squirt of resin and a squirt of hardener will do.